 Well, neither are famous authors.
 Remember, J.K.
 Rowling was rejected by 12 publishers before she accepted an advance of £1,500 and went on to sell hundreds of millions of books.
 You got it easy.
 You and your amazing partner picked each other and you’re celebrating with a few stand-alone slips of gratitude; preferably with a foil stamp.
 You got this.

 You’re going to pen this writing wedding card thank you messages thing, easily!
 A good rule of thumb is to write an average of 50 words or three to five sentences per card.
 When writing, consider how the gifts made you feel, what use you have for them, or how they will improve your married life.
+To get you started, here are a few wording examples for the different sets of lovely folks you wish to share your gratitude with via wedding thank you notes. |

 For Bridal Showers